LHAC/LHAC/src/README.markdown

 ## Usage Guide

-After MEX-file is compiled successfully, start MATLAB in the same folder and run `LHAC_demo.m` to verify the installation process.
+After the MEX-file is compiled successfully, start MATLAB in the same folder and run `LHAC_demo.m` to verify the installation process.
 If successfully installed, `LHAC_demo.m` will produce outputs on the screen and upon completion returns the inverse covariance matrix in the variable named `W`.